-I had a lot of questions about food when planning our self-guided trek on the 100-mile Tour of Mont Blanc.
-It was a relief to not have to plan our usual backpacking menu since I had just done five backpacking trips in one summer but I wondered what we would find.
-I anticipated much cheese and sausage but wasn’t sure what else there would be.
-I didn’t know what the supermarkets would be stocked with and if all the little towns would even have a market.
-Once we decided to stay in inns and refugios I was curious about the meals we would be served.
-After all, if we were going to hike for ten days we needed nourishment.
-Our lodging reservations at both the inns and refugios were mostly “Half Board,” which meant that they included breakfast and dinner but not lunch.
-In the larger towns of Chamonix and Courmayeur we stayed at bed-and-breakfast style hotels where we received breakfast only.
+I had a lot of questions about food choices on the Tour of Mont Blanc for our self-guided hike.
+It was a relief to not have to plan our usual backpacking menu since I had just done five backpacking trips in one summer, but I didn’t know what our food choices on the Tour of Mont Blanc would be.
+I anticipated much cheese and sausage, but wasn’t sure what else.
+I didn’t know how well the supermarkets would be stocked and if all the little towns would even have a market.
+Once we decided to stay in inns and refugios, I was curious about the meals we would be served.
+After all, if we were going to hike for ten days, we needed nourishment.
+Our lodging reservations at both inns and refugios were mostly “Half Board,” which meant that they included breakfast and dinner, but not lunch.
+In the larger towns of Chamonix and Courmayeur, we stayed at bed-and-breakfast style hotels where we received breakfast only.

 Breakfasts at the refugios were a disappointment.
-They varied but generally were skimpier than the inns we stayed in.
+They varied, but generally were skimpier than the inns we stayed in.
 At Mottets, the buffet consisted only of thick slices of bread, butter, jam, canned prunes, tea, coffee and a weird kind of corn puff cereal.
 The cereal was comprised of round yellow balls that were slightly sweet and compressed down into a solid mass when chewed.
-The bread was so dense that it was hard for me to get down.
-At Bonatti it was a little more extensive with cornflakes, rice crispies, bread, yogurt, chopped fruit, cheese slices and hot beverages.
+The bread was so dense that it was hard for me to eat it.
+At Bonatti, it was a little more extensive with cornflakes, rice crispies, bread, yogurt, chopped fruit, cheese slices and hot beverages.
 Eggs, in general, seemed to be more a lunch meal, as in thick, fluffy omelets or quiche.
-I didn’t feel quite satisfied but made do with some substantial mid-morning snacks from our personal supply of food.
+I didn’t feel quite satisfied at most breakfasts but made do with some substantial mid-morning snacks from our personal supply of food.

 Dinners in the inns were quite nice and were pre-planned (we didn’t order off the menu).
 Sometimes they had choices, especially for vegetarians.
 It often started with soup or salad followed by a main course and dessert, always with excellent flaky bread.
 The quality was a cut above the refugios and portions were ample.
 Wine and beer was always available at an extra charge.
 Dining was generally not communal though we ended up combining tables as we made friends with other trekkers along the way.
 Some examples of main courses we enjoyed were grilled steak, Asian stir fry, stuffed chicken, curry chicken, perch and risotto.
 The most unusual salad was a make-your-own type but not at a salad bar.
 The server brought small glass bowls of sliced beets, cabbage, shredded carrots, beans, chopped tomato and red pepper for the table and we added whatever we wanted to our greens.

 Lunches could be purchased in advance from almost any lodging establishment, including refugios and inns, by ordering the night before.
 Sack lunches were usually around €12-13 and varied in quality and quantity.
 One of the best lunches came from Refuge Motetts with an extensive array of items.
-If I had known how good it would be I would have ordered a second one for breakfast!
-It contained an egg, whole tomato, two thick slices of bread, tin of mushroom pate, foil-wrapped packages of sliced salami and cheese, a package of prunes and sweet crackers.
-This lunch fed two of us for two days, along with some extra crackers the second day and was well worth the price.
+If I had known how good it would be, I would have ordered a second one for breakfast.
+It contained a hard-boiled egg, whole tomato, two thick slices of bread, tin of mushroom pate, foil-wrapped packages of sliced salami and cheese, a package of prunes and sweet crackers.
+This lunch fed two of us for two days, along with some extra crackers the second day, and was well worth the price.
 Another lunch, from a hotel in La Fouly, was less impressive.
-It sounded like it was going to be sufficient with two sandwiches, but they turned out to be simply two slices of buttered bread each with the thinnest slice of ham I had ever seen.
-That plus one apple and one small candy bar was lunch.
-It was OK with some supplemental cheese but was disappointing overall.
+It sounded like it was going to be sufficient with two sandwiches, but these turned out to be simply two slices of buttered bread each with the thinnest slice of ham I had ever seen.
+That, plus one apple and one small candy bar, was lunch.
+It was OK with some supplemental cheese, but was disappointing overall.